valkey-io/valkey-perf-benchmark/README.md

 ### Adding New Configurations

 Create new JSON configuration files in the `configs/` directory following the existing format.
-Each configuration object represents a complete benchmark scenario.
+Each configuration object represents a benchmark scenario.

 ## License